 Overall term: 2017 to 2021

-Cities and municipalities are responsible for three quarters of global CO2-emissions, a share which will continue to rise due to increased urbanisation.
-By 2050, more than two billion people will live in cities, primarily in developing and emerging economies.
+Cities and municipalities are responsible for three quarters of global CO2 emissions, a share which will continue to rise due to increased urbanisation.
+By 2050, over two billion more people will live in cities, primarily in developing countries and emerging economies.
 Emission reductions to mitigate climate change are therefore essential, particularly in urban areas.
-Moving away from fossil fuels and reducing climate-damaging emissions in urban infrastructure therefore plays a key role, especially in the energy, mobility, waste and wastewater sectors.
+Moving away from fossil fuels and reducing climate-damaging emissions in urban infrastructure therefore play a key role, especially in the energy, mobility, waste and wastewater sectors.

-Cities and municipalities in the project regions have the capacities to prepare and implement investment projects that are eligible for funding in the area of climate-friendly urban infrastructure.
+Cities and municipalities in the partner regions have the capacities to prepare and implement investment projects that are eligible for funding in the area of climate-friendly urban infrastructure.

-The German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) has commissioned the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH to establish a project preparation facility to advise cities on the preparation, funding and implementation of bankable urban infrastructure projects.
+The German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) has commissioned the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH to establish a project preparation facility to advise cities on the preparation, funding and implementation of green investment projects.

-FELICITY, the first cooperation project between GIZ and the European Investment Bank (EIB), focuses on measures in the energy, water, transport and waste sectors.
-The project supports the implementation of mitigation measures in cities and municipalities through:
+FELICITY, the first cooperation project between GIZ and the European Investment Bank as implementation partner.
+It focuses on measures in the energy, wastewater, transport and waste sectors.
+The project supports mitigation measures in cities and municipalities as follows:

-- Policy advisory on national framework conditions regarding international climate financing.
+- It advises on national framework conditions regarding international climate financing.